algosup/2024-2025-project-2-serious-game-team-6/Documents/FunctionalSpecifications/functionalSpecifications.md

 2. The gamer starts playing, testing the game’s responsiveness and the visual feedbacks.
 3. The gamer enjoys the gameplay while appreciating the structure of the game itself, and continues playing to see how far they can progress.

+## Functional requirements

+- **Climate change based Serious game**
+    The game should be designed for a primary purpose about climate change warning.
+- **Specific technology**
+    The game should be developed using the Godot 4.3 engine and GDScript programming language.

 ## Game features

 All the game features will be documented using the [Nuclino](https://www.nuclino.com) tool.
 You can check out how I've organized the features following this [link](https://app.nuclino.com/Serious-Game-Team-6/Game-Design-Document).